gap-packages/hap/README.md

 the cohomology of groups.
 The initial focus of the library was on computations related to the cohomology of finite and infinite groups, with particular emphasis on integral coefficients.
-The focus has since broadened to include Steenrod algebras of finite groups, Bredon homology, and general computations in algebraic topology relating to finite CW-complexes, covering spaces, knots, knotted surfaces, and topics such as persitent homology arising in topological data analysis.
-A full description of the library can be found from in html file Hap1.24/www/index.html .
+The focus has since broadened to include Steenrod algebras of finite groups, Bredon homology, cohomology of simplicial groups, and general computations in algebraic topology relating to finite CW-complexes, covering spaces, knots, knotted surfaces, and topics such as persitent homology arising in topological data analysis.
+A full description of the library can be found at http://hamilton.nuigalway.ie/Hap/www/ .

 HAP is written almost entirely in the GAP language.
 A few of HAP's (optional) functions rely on Polymake software (available from